JulienOrain/documentation/cobra-md/reliably_org_remove-user.md

 Remove a user from an existing organization.

 By default, the user is removed from the current organization.
-It is possible to remove a memnber of a specific organization, provided with the `--org` flag.
+It is possible to remove a member of a specific organization, provided with the `--org` flag.

 Only the owner of the organization is able to manages users.